Zaječov: Etymology

-The name is derived from the adjective zaječí (from the Czech word zajíc, i.e. 'hare').
+The name Zaječov is derived from the adjective zaječí (from the Czech word zajíc, i.e. 'hare').

 Geography

 Zaječov is located about 25 km southwest of Beroun and 47 km southwest of Prague.
 It lies in the Brdy Highlands.
 The highest point is the mountain Jordán at 826 m above sea level.
 The southern part of the municipal territory lies in the Brdy Protected Landscape Area.

 History

 The first written mention of Zaječov is from 1578.
 On 1 January 1976, the municipalities of Zaječov and Kvaň were merged.